The life of a town in the Russian far north in photos.

 "The government runs special programs to save this traditional activity, the Nenets are provided with flats and snow-tractors.
 And there is a big celebration — “reindeer-breeder’s day” at the end of March."

-It’s possible to travel to Salekhard by air from Novy Urengoy, which has a direct connection to Moscow.
-However, the air service is not regular.
+It’s possible to travel to Salekhard by air directly from Moscow.
 In winter you can take a car on the ice road, but in summer there is no road to drive on.
 Another way to reach Salekhard is by rail, but only via the Tyumen-Kirov route.
 In Kirov, travelers must change trains to reach the town of Labytnangi and then either take the ferry or the ice road, depending on the season.

 "What’s more, all the locals look 10 years younger than they really are.
 They’re always ready to help tourists, they are very kind to them, they tell you where to go, what to do, and they don’t try to fool you."